 Where to Get Your Dose of Skeptic History

 One of my ongoing projects is collecting historical dates of interest to skeptics.
 I post them daily, podcast them, and blog about them.
-There are no less than seven different locations you can get them, and all but one of them are online.
+There are no less than six different locations you can get them, and all but one of them are online.
 Here’s a rundown of where you can find them.
 Click the buttons at left to go to each one.

 I also cross-post the exact same posts from Twitter at the same time on Facebook as well.
 You get the preview of the link, here’s an example:

 The James Randi Educational Foundation (JREF) offers a free Today in Skeptic History app that runs on iPhone, iPad and iPod Touch.
 You can download it from the iTunes store.
 The historical information within comes from my database.
 It can pop up a daily alert that tells you the skeptic history events for that day, and you can also browse the entire database by date.
 You’ll see information in here that never shows up in the daily social media, and most posts have a link to read more infromation.
 You can read more about the “SkepDayApp” here.